jessedesimone/fmriconnmap/README.md

 - Navigate to the src directory
 - Type > ./driver_group.sh -c
 - Option to run sequentially with [-s] and [-m] arguments > ./driver_group.sh -smc
+- If running options sequentially, make sure you are specifying the same output directory
 - Output files (for each ROI coordinate center):
     - grp_wb_z_*roi*_unc.*view*.jpg: axial, sagital, and coronal images of the uncorrected group-level connectivity maps
     - grp_wb_z_*roi*_unc.txt: cluster report for uncorrected group-level connectivity map